pkardas/notes/books/fundamentals-of-architecture.md

   issues that arise, hence more control is needed on the team
 - project duration - the shorter the duration, teh lass control is needed, teh longer the project, the more control is needed

+3 factors when considering the most effective team size:

+- process loss - (Brook's law) the more people you add to a project, the more ime the project will take, example: unable to parallelize work, merge conflicts
+- pluralistic ignorance - when everyone agrees to a norm because they think they are missing something obvious, rather than speaking up, a person chooses to follow the group (similar to "The Emperor's New Clothes" -- the king is naked), an architect should observe body language of all team members and ask each person what they think about the proposed solution
+- diffusion of responsibility - as team size increases, it has a negative impact on communication

+An effective architect not only helps guide the development team through the implementation of the architecture, but also ensures that the team is healthy, happy, and working together to achieve a common goal.

+Checklists work and provide an excellent vehicle for making sure everything is covered and addressed.
+The key to making teams effective is knowing when to leverage checklists and when not to.
+Most effective checklists:

+- code completion checklist - if everything in the checklist is completed, then the developer can claim they are actually done with the code
+- unit and functional testing checklist - contains some of the more unusual and edge-case tests that software developers tend to forget to test
+- software release checklist - releasing software is perhaps one of the most error-prone aspects of the software development life cycle, it helps avoid failed builds, deployments, and it significantly reduces the amount of rish associated with releasing software

+Many items from the checklists can be automated.

+> Don't worry about stating the obvious in a checklist.
+It's the obvious stuff that's usually skipped or missed.